 Students who cited service trips met or exceeded their expectations

-The Community, Action, Leadership, and Learning (CALL) Center can provide aide and resources for integrating service-learning into curriculum, evaluating and assessing service-learning projects, principles and practices/models of service-learning, various issues and topics related to civic engagement and education, and connections to community organizations, as well as professional development opportunities.
-CALL Center staff can help connect faculty to community needs and help match students with volunteer opportunities that meet their interests and talents.
+The Center for Student Engagement can provide aide and resources for integrating service-learning into curriculum, evaluating and assessing service-learning projects, principles and practices/models of service-learning, various issues and topics related to civic engagement and education, and connections to community organizations, as well as professional development opportunities.
+The Center for Student Engagement staff can help connect faculty to community needs and help match students with volunteer opportunities that meet their interests and talents.

 Faculty interested in creating new service-learning opportunities should reach out to email@example.com.